algorithmiaio/dev-center/_pages/algorithm-development/languages/r.md

 And finally, if you’re having issues with version conflicts, for instance package A requires version of package B while package C requires a different version of package B, then you can install with in your dependency file using install.packages():

-{% highlight r %}
+{% highlight bash %}
 -e install.packages(“e1071”)
 {% endhighlight %}

-Note the last format will take longer to load the dependencies than the other formats.
+The last format will take longer to load the dependencies than the other formats, so it's best to use it as a last resort.

+Note, that if you do add dependencies, you will still need to import those packages via library() to your algorithm file as you would do for any R script.
+{: .notice-info}

+For example, to make use of e1071, you would include the line:

+{% highlight bash %}
+e1071
+{% endhighlight %}

+in the dependencies file and the line

+{% highlight bash %}
+library(e1071)
+{% endhighlight %}

+in the main file.

 The Algorithmia dependency is already installed for your convenience and relies on R version 3.3.1.
 For more information about Algorithmia's R package visit:
 <a href="https://cran.r-project.org/web/packages/algorithmia/index.html">Algorithmia's CRAN package</a> documentation.

 This guide won't depend on any external dependencies so you can close the dependencies window.

-If you do add dependencies, you will still need to import those packages via library() to your algorithm file as you would do for any R script.
-{: .notice-info}

-For example, to make use of lubridate, you would include the line:

-`lubridate`

-in the dependencies file and the line

-`library(lubridate)`

-in the main file.

 ## I/O for your Algorithms